MechaMic38/Barattus/README.md

 <h3 align="center">A common place where to barter anything</h3>

+## 🔍 Overview

+The app currently supports two types of users:

+- **Configurator:** defines the categories of the items that can be traded, as well as parameters for said trades (place, day and times).
+- **End User:** can make offers and propose trades with other people, by selecting other's currently existing offers.

+## 📚 How to use

+You first need to set up both categories and trade parameters with a configurator account.
+To create one you need to use the predefined configurator credentials from the login page:

+- **Username:** *IngSoftware*
+- **Password:** *Barattus2022*

+After that you'll be prompted to create a new configurator account with a username and password of your choice.

+To create a end user account, you can simply do that through the registration page.

 ## 🔨 Build

 The recommended IDE for building this project is [IntelliJ Idea](https://www.jetbrains.com/idea/).